python/typeshed/CONTRIBUTING.md

 ...Or install the pre-commit hooks: please refer to the [pre-commit](https://pre-commit.com/) documentation.

-Our code is also linted using `flake8`.
+Our code is also linted using `flake8`, with plugins `flake8-pyi` and `flake8-bugbear`.
 As with our other checks, running flake8 before filing a PR is not required.
 However, if you wish to run flake8 locally, install the test dependencies as outlined above, and then run: